-Parties 19
+Parties

 Simple birthday celebrations are permitted at the discretion of the teacher and principal in Pre-K only.
+In grades kindergarten-8th grade, parent/designated adult may deliver cupcakes or donuts to the school office.
 Please check with the classroom teacher before making preparations.
-Siblings in other grades may not attend these parties.
-Any parent/family who is delivering party treats (no goodie bags are allowed) must be Virtus trained and fingerprinted.
-No exceptions.
+Students may not bring any kind of treats/goodie bags to school for any occasion.